Prawirdani/qparser/README.md

 - Implement a default value mechanism for enhanced flexibility.
 - Provide mapped errors for clearer error handling.
 - Add support for custom multi-value separators.

-## Undiscovered Scenarios and Behavior
-- What happens if fields have the same query parameter tag?